 - Growth hormone

-The following conditions and diseases have been linked to pseudotumor cerebri:
+Conditions and diseases that have been linked to secondary intracranial hypertension include:

 - Addison's disease